freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 I walked into the main library, right past the security desk and a sign that said "no soliciting."

-I strided around the stacks, finding a small handful of people studying.
+I strode around the stacks, finding a small handful of people studying.
 This one kid was studiously taking notes as he read through a thick textbook.
 Bingo.

 I slid into the seat next to him.
 "Psst.
 Hey.
 Do you like citations?"